Applicants and Participants - Program Services

 - Smog fees vary by county and under normal circumstances, a residence address must be provided at the smog facility in order to smog a vehicle.

-- The Bureau of Automotive Repairs (BAR); however, performs a special procedure which allows participants in the Safe at Home program to smog their cars without providing a residence address.
+- The Bureau of Automotive Repairs (BAR); however, performs a special procedure which allows participants in the Safe at Home program to smog their cars without providing their confidential address.

 - Safe at Home acts as facilitator by receiving vehicle registration information from the participant and supplies it to the Bureau (BAR).
 Once approved (or denied if the car is not registered in California or to the participant), SAH communicates the completion or denial of the procedure to the participant.